 WHAT IS NETBALL?

 Netball is a gender-neutral, court based ball sport that can be modified and adapted to suit all physical abilities.
 It is played by over 20 million people worldwide in over 70 countries.
-It is most popular in countries of the ‘Commonwealth’ with the top 5 ranking countries being Australia, New Zealand, England, Jamaica and South Africa.
-Netball plays an important role in the independence of women in many African countries.
-Currently the INF only offers elite netball in single sex format.
+It is most popular in countries of the ‘Commonwealth’ with the top 10 ranking countries coming from Australasia, Africa, The Caribbean and Great Britain.
+Netball has and continues to play an important role in women's health and independence around the world based on it's suffragette origin.
+Currently World Netball only offers elite netball in single sex format.
 There is currently no men’s world ranking elite netball internationally.

 Netball provides opportunities to develop hand-eye co-ordination, spacial awareness, team building, individual responsibility, as well as overall physical fitness.
 Individuals build on different aspects of the game including speed, precision, control and teamwork.